 “The southerners were totally dependent upon the English to buy their crops, and they didn’t trust the Yankees,” he explains.
 “And in New England, the Puritans thought the southerners were lazy.”

-But that was before the brutal British naval bombardments and burning of the coastal towns of Falmouth, Massachusetts—located near what is the modern site of Portland, Maine—and Norfolk, Virginia helped to unify the colonies.
+But that was before the brutal British naval bombardments and burning of the coastal towns of Falmouth, Massachusetts and Norfolk, Virginia helped to unify the colonies.
 In Falmouth, where townspeople had to grab their possessions and flee for their lives, northerners had to face up to “the fear that the British would do whatever they wanted to them,” Randall says.

 As historian Holger Hoock has written, the burning of Falmouth shocked General George Washington, who denounced it as “exceeding in barbarity & cruelty every hostile act practiced among civilized nations.”

 Similarly, in Norfolk, the horror of the town’s wooden buildings going up in flames after a seven-hour naval bombardment shocked the southerners, who also knew that the British were offering African Americans their freedom if they took up arms on the loyalist side.
 “Norfolk stirred up fears of a slave insurrection in the South,” Randall says.

 Leaders of the rebellion seized the burnings of the two ports to make the argument that the colonists needed to band together for survival against a ruthless enemy and embrace the need for independence—a spirit that ultimately would lead to their victory.